CIS Account & Personal Identification Number (PIN) Frequently Asked Questions

 - file new entity formations

-- file no change annual reports
+- file annual reports that make no changes

 - pay annual registration fees

 - obtain certificates of good standing/fact of existence

 - file reserved and registered names

 - search data on record